-Primo-Lacto® is a closed system kit for colostrum collection and feeding.
-It was designed to reduce wasted colostrum and improve the experience for both healthcare professionals and patients.
+Primo-Lacto® is a closed system colostrum breast pump kit for collection and feeding.
+This colostrum pump was designed to reduce wasted colostrum and improve the experience for both healthcare professionals and patients.

 • Connects directly to an oral feeding syringe

 • Multi-functional system for hand or pump expression

 In a study of 67 mothers with preterm infants ranging from 25 to 38 weeks gestational age, healthcare professionals perceived there to be a 30%-40% reduction in wasted colostrum and a significant improvement in ease of use versus other collection methods.
 Patients reported a significant increase in satisfaction levels.1